kwanwan/WorkBetter/README.md

   ![](images/16.png)

-### **Step 12**: Reload the WorkBetter application
+### **Step 11**: Reload the WorkBetter application

 You can now see the changes by reloading your browser page.
 The key message is how agile it is to continuously integrate and deploy new features to the end users.
 And we shown the support of CI/CD with Wercker (Oracle Container Pipeline).
-With Wercker, the deployment can be to any Kurbenetes cluster but it will be even better with Oracle Kubernetes Engine which is a managed Kubernetes environment.
+With Wercker, the deployment can be to any Kubernetes cluster but it will be even better with Oracle Kubernetes Engine which is a managed Kubernetes environment.

 * Reload WorkBetter dashboard in your browser
-* Observse the profile photo changed to a circular frame
+* Observe the profile photo changed to a circular frame

   ![](images/17.png)